 Rohingya refugee crisis

 The Rohingya people are one of the most persecuted minority groups in the world.
-Following a concerted campaign of extreme violence by the Myanmar authorities against Rohingya people in Myanmar’s Rakhine State in August 2017, nearly 700,000 Rohingya fled over the border into Bangladesh.
+Following a concerted campaign of extreme violence by the Myanmar authorities against Rohingya people in Myanmar’s Rakhine state in August 2017, over 700,000 Rohingya fled over the border into the Cox's Bazar district of Bangladesh.

 In December 2017, surveys we conducted in the refugee camps found that at least 6,700 Rohingya were killed by violent means in Myanmar between 25 of August and 24 of September 2017.
 At least 730 were children under five years of age.